Neuchâtel - “Les Chenapans” paper chase

 The scavenger hunt

-The game is available from Neuchâtel Tourism.
+The game is available from Neuchâtel Tourism (at the opening hours listed below).
 A deposit of CHF 20.00 is charged for the kit.

 Duration: approx. 2 - 2.5 hours